YaoGroup/DIFFICE_jax/tutorial/README.md

 shelves using synthetic data of ice velocity and thickness via physics-informed neural networks (PINNs).
 Both the simulation code for synthetic data generation and the PINN code for viscosity inversion are included.
 All codes are well-documented for easy understanding.
-Additionally, we have provided a Jupyter notebook (.ipynb) file that allows users to run the code online in Google Colab.
+Additionally, we have provided a Colab notebook that allows users to run the code online in Google Colab.

 ## Forward problem setup
 Considering the floating ice moving in a given domain, the synthetic data of ice velocity